, ,

 In more than half of states, those laws allow employees to opt out of union dues even in unionized workplaces.

-“Everybody here today knows what right to work really means,” Walz said Monday.
+“Everybody here today knows what right-to-work really means,” Walz said Monday.
 “It means the right to work for less money.
 It means the right to work in dangerous situations.
 It means the right to work with no pensions.”

 Wisconsin became a right-to-work state in 2015.
-That change came on the heels of Republican Gov. Scott Walker signing sweeping legislation known as Act 10 in 2011, which curtailed the collective bargaining rights of many public-sector workers in Wisconsin, including teachers.
+That change came on the heels of former Republican Gov. Scott Walker signing sweeping legislation known as Act 10 in 2011, which curtailed the collective bargaining rights of many public-sector workers in Wisconsin, including teachers.

-Cindie Palomo of Iola, Wisconsin traveled to the festival to hear Walz’s remarks.
+Cindie Palomo of Iola, Wisconsin, traveled to the festival to hear Walz’s remarks.
 She said overturning Act 10 is one of her top political priorities.

 Palomo serves as a union representative for her local United Food and Commercial Workers chapter, and she said she’s seen firsthand how right-to-work policies hurt workers.